MakeSchool/institutional-plan/academics/outcomes.md

 *Staff area owner and author: Anne Spalding (Interim Outcomes Manager)*

-## OKR: Placing 95% of our grads in jobs that average $90k+ annual salary
+Our focus for our outcomes initiatives are to place 95% of our grads in jobs that average $90k+ annual salary.

 ## Updates for Term 2 - 2020
 - We are in the process of hiring a new Outcomes Manager and hope to have them on board by early November.

 ## Program Curriculum